bobhyun/TS-API/en/TS-API.en.md

 auth    # Authentication Information topics  # Specify topics to receive (You can specify multiple topics at the same time, which are separated by a comma (,).)

+# Optional argument
+verbose # request List the live video stream sources of the linked video channels

 # Examples
 # Request car number recognition event
 http://host/api/subscribeEvents?topics=LPR&auth=YWRtaW46YWRtaW4=